New and existing patient privacy notice.

 Your data will be shared with colleagues within the Clinic where it is necessary for them to undertake their duties.

-We do not share your data with third.
+We do not share your data with any third parties.

 Protecting your data